You can apply directly to USC for an undergraduate place if you are:

 If you have other qualifications that you want assessed for a Selection Rank you should provide copies of the documents so that the qualifications can be verified.
 Suitable documents would be a certificate of completion and a transcript of results.
 Students may be awarded a selection rank based on the documented qualifications.
-Each eligible qualification will receive a separate rank.
-Ranks from separate qualifications are not added together.
+Each eligible qualification will receive a separate selection rank.
+Selection ranks from separate qualifications are not added together.

 After your final TPP grades are released at the end of semester, Student Services and Engagement will calculate your Grade Point Average based on your grades and then convert this to a Selection Rank.
 Check the Academic Calendar for the date results are released.

 Additional Selection Ranks will also be determined for applicants who provide evidence of completion of other qualifications or work experience.

 Applicants may need to demonstrate that they meet other entry requirements such as subject pre-requisites and English language ability for those from non-English speaking backgrounds.
 To find the program entry requirements check the 'Why study this program?' tab for the programs in which you are interested.

-If your highest Selection Rank is equal to or higher than the entry rank required for your preferred program and you meet any other entry requirements such as subject pre-requisites, you will be eligible for an offer for that program.
+If your highest Selection Rank is equal to or higher than the minimum selection threshold required for your preferred program and you meet any other entry requirements such as subject pre-requisites, you will be eligible for an offer for that program.

 If you do not meet the requirements for your first preference we will look to your second and third preferences.
 If you do not meet the requirements for any of your listed preferences we will contact you to discuss your options.

-Offers are made as soon as possible after grade release and entry cut-offs for programs are known.
+Offers are made as soon as possible after grade release and entry requirements for programs are known.
 In the admissions period for Semester 1, it can take several weeks with multiple offer rounds before all offers are made to TPP students applying for undergraduate places.
 In the admissions period for Semester 2 and Session 8 (Summer), most offers can be made within a week of grade release.